 Millennials & Generation Z

-Living in isolation has become a trend that very few of us are actually okay with, but another way of living that has prevailed in recent years has been our adoption to the subscription model, such as the way we use Spotify and Netflix as opposed to purchasing CDs and DVDs.
+Living in isolation has become a trend that very few of us are actually okay with.
+Even the most introverted person needs to form some connection with others.
+But another way of living that has grown in recent years has been our adoption to the subscription model, such as the way we use Spotify and Netflix as opposed to purchasing CDs and DVDs.
+This subscription model also works in the world of property.

-Build-to-rent schemes can help young people who are going through any of the events listed above by reminding them they are part of a wider community.
-It can be tough living and working in isolated quarters, especially if young people only see their current accommodation as temporary, but BTR helps build communities and friendships that last.
+Build-to-rent schemes can help young people who are going through any of the experiences listed above by reminding them they are part of a wider community.
+It can be tough living and working by yourself, especially if young people only see their current accommodation as temporary, but BTR helps build communities and friendships that last.

 With the increase of student tuition fees, many young people in higher education feel as though affordable accommodation is out of their reach.
-As a result, 6% are living with their parents as commuter students, as their average weekly rent is almost halved when compared to living spaces provided by universities.
+6% are living with their parents as commuter students, which means their average weekly rent is almost halved when compared to living spaces provided by universities.

-BTR can also provide parents with a safe, nurturing environment to raise their children thanks to a wide range of on-site facilities.
-The rise in families moving into BTR properties aligns directly with the emerging trend of relocating into the city to avoid lengthy commutes and to enjoy the reinvigorated city urban environments in the UK.
+BTR provides parents with a safe, nurturing environment to raise their children thanks to a wide range of on-site facilities.
+More families are moving into BTR properties, as living in or near the city centre cuts lengthy commutes for working parents and offers them with a better social scene.

 The opportunity to create a lasting community is the key to the success of BTR living.
-Parents are looking to utilise co-living arrangements for up to three years.
+Parents on average look to live in co-living arrangements for up to three years.
 In that time, both parents and children can socialise and bond with other families in the building.

-This improves the mental wellbeing of parents, as they are more connected with other couples who understand the challenges that come with raising a child, and it improves things for children, as they have more friends to play, interact and grow with.
+This improves the mental wellbeing of parents, as they are more connected with other couples who understand the challenges that come with raising kids, and it improves things for children, as they have more friends to play, interact and grow with.

 A major issue retirees face is loneliness, so it’s no surprise co-living arrangements appeal to them.
 Research from Age UK, revealed 24% of pensioners don’t go out socially at least once a month, and over one million older people say they often or always feel lonely (pg 2).
 Communal areas that actively promote social interaction have a significant positive effect on our wellbeing, which is why BTR schemes are growing in popularity with retirees.

-According to the Cambridge Centre for Housing and Planning Research, co-living arrangements “enable older people to receive support and companionship… which combats loneliness (pg 72).”
+According to the Cambridge Centre for Housing and Planning Research, co-living arrangements gives older people the support and companionship they need to combat loneliness (pg 72).
 As such, it highlights just how integral co-living can be in improving mental wellbeing.

 It’s important to think about how interior design can help encourage the older generations to engage more with one another.
 Making use of the space available with suitable seating and decor can give retirees the helping hand they may need to start forming meaningful connections.